raniamarhoni/GuessTheFlagGame/README.md

 All the coding has been put though a validator HTML, CSS, and JavaScript to make sure all errors found was fixed and no errors were uploaded.

 ## Deployment
+This site uses GitHub pages, deployed directly from the master branch.
+For the site to deploy correctly on GitHub pages, the landing page must be named index.html.
+When a new commit is done it will update automatically to the master branch.
+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/raniamarhoni/GuessTheFlagGame into your terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.
+To open the game the link is https://raniamarhoni.github.io/GuessTheFlagGame/
 ## Credits

 ### Contents
+All contents in this site was written by me.

 ### Media
+All flags are from https://www.countryflags.io/

 ### Acknowledgements
+The startTimerControls function was taken from the game https://github.com/hschafer2017/Stream-Two-Project